ganyicz/bond/docs/index.md

 You can use Bond on its own, but it works especially well in combination with Livewire.
 It is particularly useful for optimistic UI updates, where you want the interface to respond instantly to user actions without waiting for a server round-trip.

-For example, using the component above, you could pass `$wire` object properties into the Blade component like this:

 ```html
 <x-number-input model={$wire.amount} step={$wire.precision} />